 Mayor's Court is held before a Magistrate, who is an attorney.
 The Magistrate determines the verdict and also the penalty for any guilty verdict.

-Mayor's Court does not have trials by jury.
-Any person wishing to have their case heard by a jury will have the case transferred to Licking County Municipal Court (minor misdemeanor cases are not entitled to a jury trial).
+Mayor's Court does not hold Jury Trials.
+Any person wishing to have their case heard by a Jury will have the case transferred to Licking County Municipal Court (minor misdemeanor cases are not entitled to a Jury Trial).

 A person can have their case determined by a judge in the Licking County Municipal Court at any time.
 Also, if a person is found guilty of an offense they can appeal their case to the Licking County Municipal Court for a re-trial.

 $250.00 Fine and / or 30 days in jail